 Capacity: Judge

-First appointed as a judge: 22-05-2012
+First appointed as a judge: 22 May 2012 (Northern Cape Division)

 Gender: Female

-Ethnicity: African
+Ethnicity: Black

-Judge Bulelwa Pakati has dealt with some of the unspeakably dark and grotesque crimes in a country renowned for the profound violence of such deeds.
+During her judicial career, Pakati has dealt with some of the unspeakably dark and grotesque crimes in a country renowned for the profound violence of such deeds.

-In 2011 she heard the matter of S v Litsiki.
+In 2011 she heard the matter of S v Litsili.
 The defendant was charged with the murder and rape of the corpse which he then allegedly robbed — the victim was his 61-year-old mother.

 Identifying the “crisp issue” to be determined as “the identity of the perpetrator”, Pakati noted that despite the accused maintaining an alibi at the time of the crime, he was unable to account for the deceased’s blood on his shoes and jeans and a shoe print similar to his on the blood-soaked room floor.